Maturity and Independence

 Academic Resources

-- Libraries: All active students are able to access University Library resources virtually and in-person.
-To visit the Brown University Library follow the link here.
-If you request to borrow books from the library, they can be picked up in the John D. Rockefeller, Jr. Library Lobby at 10 Prospect Street.
+- Libraries: All active students are able to access University Library resources virtually and can use library space.
+To visit the Brown University Library virtual access here.

 - Writing Center: You can make an appointment to request support with writing assignments.
-Please follow the link here for details and an appointment request form.
+Please follow the link to the Writing Center here for details and an appointment request form.

 - Instructor Office Hours: Office hours are a regular part of learning in universities.
 They are not the same as needing to meet with a teacher in high school because there is a problem.
-During office hours you can obtain support regarding key questions that you would like to expand your learning on and have the opportunity to build a relationship with your instructor.
-Instructors will share their available Office Hours with you during the first course and likely in the syllabus.
+During office hours you can discuss course content and assignments, ask questions to expand your learning and have the opportunity to build a relationship with your instructor.
+Instructors will share their available office hours with you during the first course meeting and likely in the syllabus.
 We recommend you take advantage of these opportunities.

 Academic Project

 Faculty enhance the academic content through the inclusion of a challenging and comprehensive research project, activity or design challenge.
-You will spend time out of class during the two weeks working on this project and present your efforts on the final day to your instructor and peers.
-You are given the personal freedom to decide where and when to study within your given free-time.
-It is expected that you will participate actively with your group and produce a final project that will make you, your peers and instructors proud.
+You will spend time out of class during the two weeks working on this project and present your efforts on the final day to your instructor, peers and your parent(s)/guardian(s) and family.
+You are given the personal freedom to decide where and when to study within your given free time.
+It is expected that you will participate actively with your group and produce a final project that will make you, your peers, families and instructors proud.

 Housing